PresentPals/server/server2.md

     app.use(cors(corsoptions));
     app.use(express.json());

-- <b> express</b>
-This small line of code const app - express() creates and Express application instance which is where the object is defined for middleware, routes and other configurations for the server.
+- <b> express</b> - This small line of code <b>const app - express()</b> creates and Express application instance which is where the object is defined for middleware, routes and other configurations for the server.

-<b>middleware - helmet</b> this code adds Helmet middleware to the app to help secure HTTP headers, it imporves security by mitigating attacks.
+- <b>middleware - helmet</b> this code adds Helmet middleware to the app to help secure HTTP headers, it imporves security by mitigating attacks.

-<b>middleware - cors</b> this middleware is useful in allowing cross-origin requests, so it allows the server to accept requests from different domains.
+- <b>middleware - cors</b> this middleware is useful in allowing cross-origin requests, so it allows the server to accept requests from different domains.

-<b>middleware - express.json()</b> this middleware allows the server to parse incoming JSON requests and automaticallt converts incoming requests to a JSON object os it can be accessed easily by the route handlers.
+- <b>middleware - express.json()</b> this middleware allows the server to parse incoming JSON requests and automaticallt converts incoming requests to a JSON object os it can be accessed easily by the route handlers.

 ### Setting up Routes